jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Operation-Guide/Image/Default-Agent-in-Public-Image.md

 ## Jdog-Monitor
 ### Component Introduction
-Jdog-Monitor is the upgrade plug-in provided by JD Cloud for the core security components to realize maintenance and upgrade for security related components.
+Jdog-Monitor is the upgrade plug-in provided by JD Cloud & AI for the core security components to realize maintenance and upgrade for security related components.

 ### Installation Mode
 **Linux：**<br>